munificent/craftinginterpreters/book/optimization.md

 The idea is that you store a value into one of the union's fields and then read out the other field.
 Voilà, the bits have been transmuted from the first field's type to the second's.
-Alas, I don't know any elegant way to pack that operation into a single expression, so the conversion macros will have to call out to helper functions.
-Here's the first:
+Alas, I don't know an elegant way to pack those operations into a single expression, so the conversion macros will call out to helper functions.
+Here's the first macro:

 ^code number-val (1 before, 2 after)

-To convert a C double to a Lox Value -- in other words a uint64_t -- we rely on:
+It hands off the double to:

 ^code num-to-value (1 before, 2 after)

 This creates a temporary union, stores the double in it, and then yanks out the uint64_4 whose bits overlap that in memory.
-This looks *really* slow: a function call, a local variable, an assignment, and a read.
-Fortunately, compilers are smart enough to optimize that all down to absolutely nothing.
+This code appears slow: a function call, a local variable, an assignment, and a read.
+Fortunately, compilers are smart enough to optimize it all away.

 "Unwrapping" a Lox number is the mirror image: